 IRS Direct Debit Installment Agreement Benefits & Details

 Simply put, an IRS Direct Debit Installment Agreement (DDIA) is when you make payments to the IRS directly from your bank account.
-You can set up a direct debit payment method with multiple Installment Agreements.
-That includes Guaranteed, Streamlined, Non-streamlined, and Verified Financial Installment Agreements.
+You can set up a direct debit payment method with multiple Installment Agreements, and in some cases, the IRS may require you to set up automatic payments.
+This guide explains how to set up direct debit installment agreements, and then, it outlines the benefits and drawbacks of this option.

 Direct Debit Installment Agreement Benefits

-• Setting up a Direct Debit Installment Agreement costs $31 if set up through the IRS Online Payment Agreement.
-Otherwise, the setup fee is $130 (if not low income).
+- Low cost online - A Direct Debit Installment Agreement costs $22 if set up through the IRS Online Payment Agreement.
+Otherwise, the setup fee is $107 (if not low income).

-• If you apply through the mail or over the phone, the fee is just $107 if you set up direct debit and $225 if you don't.
+- Reduced cost on phone or mail - If you apply through the mail or over the phone, the fee is just $69 if you set up direct debit and $178 if you don't.

 IRS Direct Debit Installment Agreement Drawbacks